 - Time detonation: Blasters first build up an electrical charge.
 When the current is sent through the wire, it heats up and ignites the flammable substance, setting off the main explosives.
 Blasters can time their detonations by setting slow-burning materials to delay the explosions.

 For smaller buildings like homes and offices, an excavator is often used to dismantle the structure.
 However, buildings over 60 feet tall, as well as those made of masonry, concrete, and steel, will require a more heavy duty machine like a high reach excavator.
 High reach demolition is considered a cleaner, safer way to dismantle structures, as it causes less flying debris, dust, noise, and risk to the operator.
+Reduced noise pollution from high reach demolition helps protect the safety of surrounding communities.

 The building itself is demolished mainly from the attachments affixed to the excavator.
 The most common are shears, crushers, and hydraulic hammers.
 The tool-equipped arm pulls down and breaks the structure from the top down.
 Special ground crews then use hammers, sledgehammers, and crushers to reduce the pieces to rubble.